-If inappropriate material is found on the device, it is up to the headteacher and SLT to decide on a suitable response.
+If inappropriate material is suspected on the device, it is up to the Executive Headteacher and SLT to decide on a suitable response.
 If there are images, data or files on the device that staff reasonably suspect are likely to put a person at risk, they will first consider the appropriate safeguarding response.